rh3547/loopback-serverless-backend/README.md

 `npm install --ignore-scripts`
 `npm rebuild`

+3. Make sure you have a node version >= 10.

 ## Running the Application
 1. To run the application in a way that mocks AWS serverless infrastructure offline, run `npm run serve:{{environment}}` to start the application in different environments.
 Open the api at "http:localhost:3000".
   a.
 For example, `npm run serve:dev` will run the application in development mode.
 You can use any of the following for environments: [dev, qa, uat, prod].
 2. To run the application locally without mocking AWS, and to gain access to the Loopback explorer, run `npm start`.
-Open the api at "http:localhost:3000" or "http://[::1]:3000".
+Open the api at "http://localhost:3000" or "http://[::1]:3000".
   a.
 To access the Loopback explorer, navigate to "http:localhost:3000/explorer".

 ## Deploying to AWS